 The flu is a contagious respiratory illness caused by influenza viruses that infect the nose, throat and lungs.
 The flu can cause mild to severe illness.
 Flu spreads every year, however the timing, severity and length of the season varies from year to year.
 While the peak for influenza typically hits late December through March, the season can begin as early as October and last through May.
 The CDC recommends getting vaccinated as soon as the vaccine is available.

-“This year, our urgent care centers offer the Fluzone Quadrivalent vaccine, which is designed to protect against four different strains of flu,” said Meadows.
+“Our urgent care centers offer the Fluzone Quadrivalent vaccine, which is designed to protect against four different strains of flu,” said Meadows.
 He also put a myth to bed: “No, you won’t catch the flu from vaccines.
 A flu vaccine is made one of two ways.
 Either the flu virus present in the vaccine is “inactivated” and no longer infectious, or there are no viruses present at all,” he explained.

 Before having the flu shot, Meadows said it’s important to tell your provider if you have had an allergy to eggs or any of the ingredients in the vaccine, or if you have ever had Guillain-Barré Syndrome.